apache/hawq-docs/resourcemgmt/HAWQResourceManagement.md

 Resource manager chooses ratio 1024 MB per core as cluster level memory to core ratio, there are 3072 MB memory 0 CORE resource unable to be utilized.
 ```

-You can also check the segment logs to see how resources are being cut from individual segments due to the cluster memory to core ratio.
+You can also check the master logs to see how resources are being cut from individual segments due to the cluster memory to core ratio.
 For example:

 ```
 Resource manager adjusts segment localhost original resource capacity from (8192 MB, 5 CORE) to (5120 MB, 5 CORE)